 Qigong has many benefits and for me it has become a way of life.
 It influences so much of what I do.It gives me health, fitness and well-being.
 I derive unbounded energy from a daily exercise which has improved my posture, balance, flexibility and coordination.
 Qigong has helped me relax, given me mental stimulation and connected me with nature.

-I have practiced Qigong for over thirty years and studied with a number of Tai Chi and Qigong masters and instructors, sometimes travelling considerable distances to attend their lessons and workshops.
+I have practiced Qigong for nearly thirty-five years and studied with a number of Tai Chi and Qigong masters and instructors, sometimes travelling considerable distances to attend their lessons and workshops.
 My Instructors include Geoff Thompson, Julian Wilde, Michael Tse, Angus Clarke, Damian Hackney and Sam Moor.
 I have been teaching Tai Chi and Qigong for over five years.

 Geoff and Angus were both pupils of Dr. Chi Ching-tao, a student of Cheng Man-ch’ing who introduced the West to Yang Tai Chi.
 Michael is an internationally renowned Qigong, Tai Chi and Wing Chun Master.
 Angus is an Honorary President of The Tai Chi Union for Great Britain.
 Damian coached numerous national champions in Chinese wrestling and kick-boxing and taught Neijia (internal) martial arts.

 From them I have learned the Yang Short Form (and in mirror image), Yang Long Form, Chen Laojia Form, a number of Qigong forms including Wildgoose, Swimming Dragon, Balancing Gong, Bagua, Su Luhan and Shibashi together with numerous Qigong and Tai Chi exercises.I also have some experience of Hard Qigong, weapon Tai Chi using sword and fan together with the application of Qigong in martial arts.
 These experiences have all helped me become the person I am today.